UDFSoft/UnityTimber/README.md

 ## Installation
 Clone or download this repository

-Copy the UTimber folder to your Unity project's Assets/Scripts folder
+Copy the UTimber folder to your Unity project's Assets/Scripts folder.

-Or import the provided .unitypackage (if available)

 ## Usage
 Setup